 At the moment the operational infrastructure is hierarchically organized in NGIs/EIROS and resource centres.
 Every service is provided by a resource centre, and every resource centre is connected to an NGI.
 If EGI integrates services offered by other entities, e.g. communities or external providers, the hierarchical structure will have to be extended to include in the operational framework other entities providing services part of the EGI portfolio.

 While the technical implementation of monitoring should not change from any development done for the current services, the reporting, how the monitoring results are used, will have to change.
-Currently any deviation in performance is handled by the NGI and by the site staff, but adding on top of these services a platform operated by – let say – a VO introduces a new level of complexity.
+Currently any deviation in performance is handled by the NGI and by the site staff, but adding on top of these services a platform operated by – let’s say – a VO, introduces a new level of complexity.
 Availability of the platform can be monitored and reported, to the entity operating the service, as well as the supporting resources, can be monitored and reported to the resource centres operating the resources.